jmf-mas/jmf_bopeto/README.md

 to generate these files.

 ## Example
-To cleaning KDD dataset using Bopeto:
+Cleaning KDD dataset using Bopeto:
 ```
 $ python cleaning.py --dataset kdd
 ```
-To train a DAGMM on the KDD dataset:
+Detecting OoD instances using a DAGMM on the KDD dataset:
 ```
 $ python detection.py --dataset kdd --model dagmm --epochs 10
 ```